T0R4X/T0R4X/README.md

 <p align="center">
   <a

-  I NEEEEEEEED TO REMADE ALL OF THIiiZ SSZZSHHIIIIITT
+  I NEEEEEEEED TO REMADE ALL OF THIiiZ SSZZSHHIIIIITT BRUH

   dont copy/take inspiration of my skins without permission brah